racket/racket/racket/src/worksp/README.txt

 Racket BC
 ---------

-Build the Racket BC implementation using
+Build the Racket BC implementation from the "src" parent directory of "worksp" using using

    winfig.bat /bconly /suffix BC
+   nmake
+   nmake install

-The result is "..\..\RacketBC.exe", DLLs and "GRacketBC.exe" in "..\..\lib", and other files in "..\..\lib", "..\..\etc", etc.
+The result is "..\RacketBC.exe", DLLs and "GRacketBC.exe" in "..\lib", and other files in "..\lib", "..\etc", etc.

 To avoid the "BC" suffix, omit `/suffix BC`.